Lori10/Loan-Approval-Prediction/README.md

 ## Future Scope

-* Use other ML Estimators
+* Use any other approach to handle imbalanced data
 * Try other feature engineering approaches to get a possible higher model performance
 * Optimize Flask app.py Front End